-(2) Weighted average is based on MBS current face at June 30, 2009.
+(3) Weighted average is based on MBS current face at September 30, 2009.

-(3) Information provided is based on loans for individual group owned by us.
+(4) Information provided is based on loans for individual group owned by us.

-(4) Information provided is based on loans for all groups that provide credit support for our MBS.
+(5) Information provided is based on loans for all groups that provide credit support for our MBS.
+(6) Credit enhancement for a particular security consists of all securities and/or other credit support that absorb initial credit loss.

-(5) Credit enhancement for a particular security consists of all securities and/or other credit support that absorb initial credit losses generated by a pool of securitized loans before such losses affect the particular senior security.
-All of the above non-Agency MBS were Senior MBS and therefore carry less credit risk than the junior securities that provide their credit enhancement.
+(6) Credit enhancement for a particular security consists of all securities and/or other credit support that absorb initial credit losses generated by a pool of securitized loans before such losses affect the particular senior security.

-The underlying Hybrid and ARMs collateralizing the Senior MBS held through MFR, presented above, are located in many geographic regions across the United States.
-The following table presents the six largest geographic concentrations of the ARMs collateralizing these Senior MBS at June 30, 2009:
+The underlying Hybrid and ARMs collateralizing our MFR MBS are located in many geographic regions across the United States.
+The following table presents the six largest geographic concentrations of the mortgages collateralizing these MBS, including linked MBS, at September 30, 2009:

 Property Location Percent

-Southern California 30.2%
+Southern California 28.8%

-Northern California 19.8%
+Northern California 20.5%

-Florida 8.1%
+Florida 7.8%

-New York 4.7%
+New York 4.8%

-Virginia 4.0%
+Virginia 4.2%

-Arizona 2.9%
+Maryland 3.1%